 Professor C.K.
 McFarland contends that it was “perhaps the first protest of its kind in U.S. history” to dramatise the evils of child labour.
 The march began on 7thJuly 1903 with various estimates placing the numbers of marchers at between 200 and 400 and over the next few weeks, it slowly wound its way through the towns of Bristol, Trenton, Princeton and Metuchen, Rahway, Elizabeth, Jersey City and Hoboken.
 It crossed the Hudson River into New York City.

 Although beset with problems and with many of its original marchers returning home, the march itself continued through the sheer single-minded determination of Mother Jones and her assistant Marshal John Sweeny.
 The youngest marcher was Thomas McCarthy.
+A fellow called Kelly described himself as “the chief cook and tin cup washer”.
 No matter what the problems, not least the incessant rain, Mother Jones kept on going and worked herself to the bone to ensure progress.

 Such was her reputation that several hundred rather edgy New York policemen were stationed along the route in case of trouble from a collection of exhausted pale children led by a 65 year old woman in her dark Victorian dress, handbag and bonnet!
 The huge over reaction of the City authorities further highlighted the issue of child labour.